Bullying - Legal Standards

 Since 1 January 2014, if a worker is being bullied at work, he or she has been able to apply to the national industrial commission (the Fair Work Commission) for an 'order' to stop that bullying.
 The changes to the legislation mean that the Commission must respond to such an application two weeks after it is received.
 Orders may be anything from directing the bullying behaviour to stop, to ensuring that all staff undergo anti-bullying training.
 If the person who is the bully does not follow they orders, they face very significant fines.
 The changes are designed to make sure workers who are bullied have access to fair, fast and effective mechanisms that will resolve the situation.

-In November 2013, the Fair Work Commission released draft anti-bullying Case Management Model [pdf] which outlines the procedures and functions of the anti-bullying jurisdiction and the draft Anti-Bullying Benchbook designed to assist parties to lodge or respond to anti-bullying applications, for public comment.
+In November 2013, the Fair Work Commission released draft anti-bullying Case Management Model [pdf] which outlines the procedures and functions of the anti-bullying jurisdiction and has now released its Anti-Bullying Benchbook designed to assist parties to lodge or respond to anti-bullying applications, for public comment.

 The Case Management Model does not appear to have been updated, but the Anti-Bullying Benchbook was updated in May 2015.
 The Commission says the Benchbook has been designed to assist parties lodging or responding to anti-bullying applications under the Fair Work Act 2009 (Fair Work Act).
 In particular, information is provided to parties to assist in the preparation of material for matters before the Commission.